Livku2/Quest-Modding-Lib-Template/README.md

 invoke-static {v0}, Ljava/lang/System;->loadLibrary(Ljava/lang/String;)V
 ```

-make sure you replace lib name with whatever you put the project name as in CMakeLists.txt
+make sure you replace "template" with whatever you put the project name as in CMakeLists.txt

 it should look something like this